 Walking the Coast Path around Dinas Island is very satisfying and shows off The Pembrokeshire Coast National Park at its best.
 Dinas Head is 142 metres or 465 feet above sea level so it can be hard going but the views are worth the effort.
 Doing the route in a clockwise direction gives a great descent back down to Cwm yr Eglwys with some fine views towards Newport.

-The low lying neck of land between Pwllgwaelod and Cwm yr Eglwys is all that secures National Trust owned Dinas ‘island' to the mainland.
-A wide, flat footpath suitable for wheelchairs and pushchairs links the two contrasting coves
+The low lying neck of land between Pwllgwaelod and Cwm yr Eglwys is all that secures National Trust owned Dinas ‘island’ to the mainland.
+A wide, accessible footpath suitable for wheelchairs and pushchairs links the two contrasting coves.

-Behind the beach at Pwllgwaelod is The Old Sailor’s restaurant serving seafood and real ale.
+Behind Pwllgwaelod beach is The Old Sailor’s restaurant serving seafood and real ale.
 This pub was visited by Dylan Thomas at least once or twice!
 There are two pubs at Dinas Cross, The Freemasons Arms and The Ship Aground.
 Dinas Cross also has a small village shop and a petrol station.

-There aren't any hotels in Dinas.
-You would have to go to Fishguard to find a hotel, although there is plenty of choice there.
+There aren’t any hotels in Dinas.
+You would have to go to Fishguard to find a hotel.
 There are a few B&Bs, or guesthouses, in and around Dinas.
-There are also a few camp sites, touring caravan sites, and a few sites where you can rent a self catering static caravan too.
-There are lots of self catering cottages, all along this part of the Pembrokeshire Coast.
+There are also a few campsites, touring caravan sites, and a few sites where you can rent a self-catering static caravan too.
+There are lots of self-catering cottages, all along this part of the Pembrokeshire Coast.